npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Wed, 29 May 2024 06:00:24 +0530
 ### [FirstUp: South Africa goes to the polls, Modi's mega Kolkata rally...The top news today](https://www.firstpost.com/explainers/firstup-south-africa-polls-pm-modi-mega-kolkata-rally-ambani-pre-wedding-bash-big-headlines-today-13776079.html)

-Article found but Couldn't summarize
-South Africa is set to begin its general elections to elect parliamentarians in the national assembly.
-In India, PM Narendra Modi will hold mega road show in Kolkata, whereas Congress leaders Rahul Gandhi and Mallikarjun Kharge will hold rallies in Odisha in run up final phase of Lok Sabha polls.
-Anant Ambani and Radhika Merchant will host their second pre-wedding bash.
-Several areas in Mumbai are also expected to face water cuts today
+South Africa is holding crucial elections today to fill 400 parliamentary seats.
+The elections are considered the most closely contested since 1994, with the ruling African National Congress facing a potential challenge from the Democratic Alliance and the Economic Freedom Fighters.

+Meanwhile, in India,  PM Modi is campaigning in Kolkata ahead of the final phase of the Lok Sabha elections on June 1.
+Congress leaders Rahul Gandhi and Mallikarjun Kharge are also campaigning in Odisha, focusing on constituencies where their candidates are predicted to be successful.

 Tue, 28 May 2024 21:48:56 +0530
 ### [What is busy bragging?
 Why is it considered toxic?](https://www.firstpost.com/explainers/busy-bragging-13776206.html)

-Article found but Couldn't summarize
-Busy bragging is when employees boast about being overwhelmed with work to show off their commitment to the job.
-A new study has found that those who do so are considered less competent and are less well liked than their colleagues – and can actually make working conditions worse for co-workers
+A new study revealed that "busy bragging" – exaggerating workload to appear dedicated – backfires.
+Employees who engage in this behavior are perceived as less competent and likeable, ultimately harming their working relationships and creating a stressful environment for colleagues.

+The study, led by Professor Jessica Rodell, found that exposure to busy braggers increased stress levels and burnout among co-workers, as it promotes the unhealthy perception that being overwhelmed is a positive attribute, leading to a contagious cycle of stress.
+Rodell emphasizes that it's okay to feel stressed, but sharing it should be done with appropriate confidants, rather than seeking validation through overblown claims of busyness.

 Tue, 28 May 2024 19:51:31 +0530
 ### [Everest toll climbs to 8 in 2024: Why are so many people dying?](https://www.firstpost.com/explainers/everest-people-dying-13776162.html)

-Article found but Couldn't summarize
-An Indian climber attempting to scale Mount Everest passed away at a hospital on Tuesday — the eight person who died trying to scale the world's tallest mountain in 2024.
-Last year witnessed a record high 18 deaths on Everest.
-But what makes Everest so deadly?
-And is overcrowding to blame?
+Mount Everest, the world's highest peak, has claimed eight lives this year, with a record 18 deaths recorded in 2023.

+The extreme conditions on Everest, including low oxygen levels, brutal winds, freezing temperatures, and life-threatening storms, pose significant challenges even for experienced climbers.
+Acute Mountain Sickness (AMS) and other high-altitude illnesses are also major risks.

+Overcrowding, fueled by a surge in permits issued by the Nepalese government, has been cited as a contributing factor to the increased mortality rate.

+Experts argue that inexperienced climbers, enticed by the challenge and lured by companies with lax requirements, are pushing their limits beyond their capabilities, endangering themselves and their Sherpa guides.

 Tue, 28 May 2024 19:38:22 +0530
 ### [Explained: Can a diamond be made in just 15 minutes?](https://www.firstpost.com/explainers/can-a-diamond-be-made-in-just-15-minutes-13775993.html)